Staff & Leadership

 Casey Pelzl, MPH

-Casey Pelzl became a member of ACR-NHPI as a Biostatistician in April 2021.
-She joins the Institute with nearly a decade of experience in outcomes research, working alongside trauma surgeons from across the nation to improve the treatment and care of injured patients.
-Casey brings to the group a passion for learning and utilizing advanced statistical designs and epidemiological methodologies.
+Casey Pelzl, MPH, joined HPI as a Biostatistician in April 2021, and has since become the team’s Senior Economics and Health Services Analyst.
+She brings nearly a decade of experience in outcomes research, during which she worked closely with trauma surgeons from across the nation to improve the treatment and care of injured patients.
+Since joining HPI, Casey has developed a passion for identifying the radiological inequity and accessibility issues in the pediatric Medicaid population.
 Read More

 Mikki D. Waid, PhD